Sarkozy vows budget surplus, debt cut if re-elected

 "The cocktail of these two measures, the immediate spending without savings, in other words slippage in our public finances, and secondly, throwing the EU treaty into question, could cause the system to explode," Juppe said.

-Latest polls show Sarkozy just ahead or level with Hollande in round one, with Melenchon edging ahead of far-right candidate Marine Le Pen for third place and centrist Francois Bayrou sliding to fifth.
-But all show Hollande ahead with at least 53 and up to 56 percent support for the decisive second ballot.
+Latest opinion polls show Sarkozy slightly ahead or level with Hollande in the first round, with Melenchon edging ahead of far-right candidate Marine Le Pen for third place and centrist Francois Bayrou losing ground in fifth.
+But all show Hollande ahead with at least 53 and up to 56 percent of voting intentions for the decisive second ballot.

-To win, Sarkozy needs centrist and far-right voters to rally behind him in round two, but surveys show many of those people will give their runoff votes to Hollande.
+Sarkozy is convinced he can still win as centrist and far-right voters will rally behind him in round two.

-The harsh language from Sarkozy's camp kept up a long-running exchange of barbs.
-Fuming after Sarkozy recently told a reporter Hollande was "nul" - a word that translates as "useless" or "pathetic" - the Socialists derided him for taking so long to produce a manifesto.
+The Socialists derided Sarkozy for waiting until so late to produce a comprehensive manifesto.

-"It's not very serious," said Socialist Party chief Martine Aubry, noting Hollande presented his programme in January.
+"It's not very serious," said Socialist Party chief Martine Aubry, who made a point of noting that Hollande had presented a fully costed manifesto in January.

-"Sarkozy's programme is his record of the past five years, only worse," said Hollande, who asserts that the wealthy rather than the needy benefited most from tax giveaways since 2007.
+"Sarkozy's program is his record of the past five years, only worse," said Hollande, whose main line of attack is that the wealthy rather than the needy were the big beneficiaries of tax giveaways since 2007.

-The Socialist, who wants to hire 60,000 school staff and create 150,000 state-aided jobs, said he hoped to recruit 4,000 school support staff before the new academic year in September.
+The Socialist candidate, who proposes hiring 60,000 school staff and creating 150,000 state-aided jobs if he wins power, said he hoped to ensure recruitment of 4,000 school support staff before next September's start of a new academic year.

+In a symbolic show of support for Hollande, his former partner Segolene Royal, who was the unsuccessful Socialist presidential candidate in 2007, joined him on stage as co-star at a rally in the city of Rennes on Wednesday night.

+She and Hollande's current partner, journalist Valerie Trierweiler, shook hands in a display of conciliation.